TomKrauss/pks-edit/doc/manual/macro_language.md

 ```

 Note that this time the `@Method` annotation does not need to specify the lib from which the method is loaded,
-as it is loaded from the PKS-Edit exe itself.
+as it is loaded from the PKS Edit exe itself.
 Here we specify an alternate API name to be used inside PKSMacroC (EditorInsertString
 instead of edit_insertString, which is the corresponding native method name).

 Finally one may pass information about the signature of the method not expressible in PKSMacroC syntax.